-The proposed amendments will not increase the City's development potential or capacity and therefore should not have an increased effect on environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection.
+The proposed amendments will not apply to environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection.

 Proposed measures to protect such resources or to avoid or reduce impacts are:

 Impacts to environmentally sensitive areas are managed and mitigated through the implementation of the city' critical areas regulations and under the mitigation polices established in the city's environmental policy regulations.